Khalidmamdou7/IcpcPreparation/README.md

 # IcpcPreparation
 A repo containing notes during our preparation for the ACM ICPC contests.
-Each topic has a folder containing notes about it (hard problems, hints, common mistakes, etc ..).
+The language we are using is c++.

+We are opened to any:
+- code reviews ✏️
+- Tips, tricks and advice to improve our coding skills 💡
+- Just sharing a link that might help, is highly appreciated 🔗

 # General Useful Resources
 - [Competitve programming book questions by topics](https://uhunt.onlinejudge.org).